SamuraiWriter7/ai-purity-detection-algorithm-v0.2/README.md

 ## v0.2 Focus

-Version `v0.2` expands the purity assessment layer from a basic schema-validated object into a more explicit algorithmic, review-routing, and relationship-aware model.
+Version `v0.2` expands the purity assessment layer from a basic schema-validated object into a more explicit algorithmic, review-routing, relationship-aware, and platform-integration model.

 The main v0.2 focus areas are: